 - Disinterest in playing sports that require clear distance vision

 - Reduced clarity of vision, as compared to friends and family

-If your child experiences any of these symptoms contact an eye doctor near you to evaluate your child’s vision.
+If your child shows any of these signs above contact an eye doctor near you to evaluate your child’s vision and visual skills.